Amy B Schulting

-My current research is focused on the design and implementation of teacher-led truancy prevention efforts in the primary grades.
-Along with my colleagues, Philip Cook, Kenneth Dodge, Elizabeth Gifford, and Erika Hallerman, we are implementing The Early Truancy Prevention Project, funded by a Development and Innovation Grant from the Institute of Education Sciences.
+Along with colleagues Philip Cook, Kenneth Dodge, and Elizabeth Gifford, Schulting recently completed The Early Truancy Prevention Project,, funded by a Development and Innovation Grant from the Institute of Education Sciences.
 The Early Truancy Prevention Project takes a multi-pronged approach, integrating universal teacher home visits, teacher-led interventions for chronically-absent students, and innovative technology to guide and document teacher intervention efforts.

 - Ph.D.
 Duke University - 2010